-Income taxes
+Income Taxes

 Significant judgment is required in determining the provision for income taxes.
 There are many transactions and calculations undertaken during the ordinary course of business for which the ultimate tax determination is uncertain.
 The Company recognizes liabilities and contingencies for anticipated tax audit issues based on the Company's current understanding of the tax law.
 For matters where it is probable that an adjustment will be made, the Company records its best estimate of the tax liability including the related interest and penalties in the current tax provision.
 Management believes they have adequately provided for the probable outcome of these matters; however, the final outcome may result in a materially different outcome than the amount included in the tax liabilities.
 In addition, the Company recognizes deferred tax assets relating to tax losses carried forward to the extent there are sufficient taxable temporary differences (deferred tax liabilities) relating to the same taxation authority and the same taxable entity against which the unused tax losses can be utilized.
-However, utilization of the tax losses also depends on the ability of the taxable entity to satisfy certain tests at the time the losses are recouped.